mingjiezhao/mingjiezhao.github.io/_posts/2020-04-22-COVID19-Mobility-Map.md

 ---

 ## 1. Introduction
 The COVID-19 pandemic has changed everyone's life.
-While self-isolated as most people, I do feel lucky that I am living in a society that many heroes are fighting with the virus in many ways.
+While self-isolated as most people, I do feel lucky that I am living in a society where many heroes are fighting with the virus in many ways.
 Though I cannot be as helpful as our heroes like the doctors and nurses, I did find a way to contribute a little bit--by using my data science skills.
-Therefore, I plan to work on a series of data science projects regarding to the COVID-19, hopefully I could provide some insights with a perspective of a data scientist.
+Therefore, I plan to work on a series of data science projects regarding to the COVID-19; hopefully I could provide some insights with the perspective of a data scientist.

 This is the first project in this **COVID-19** series.
 I collaborate with [Wentao Duan](https://github.com/wduan31) to create [an interactive dash app](https://covid-19-mobility-map.herokuapp.com/) using Python.
 This app aims to provide visualizations of COVID-19 cases and mobility change during 2020-02-15 to 2020-04-11 in the U.S. The raw data is provided by JHU CSSE and Google.